Elizabeth-Yorke/milestone-project-2b/README.md

 On the other hand, the font used for the explanation needs to be very easy to read, or users won't bother to read it!
 I chose Quicksand for this purpose.

 Whilst looking through fonts, I discovered Noto Color Emoji font, which I decided to use for my game graphics.

-User Stories
+## User Stories

 User stories can be found below:

-New site users
+### New site users

-    I would like a game with simple instructions that are easy to follow.
+    - I would like a game with simple instructions that are easy to follow.
-    I would like a game that is quick to play.
+    - I would like a game that is quick to play.
-    I would like instant feedback so I know if I'm getting things right or wrong.
+    - I would like instant feedback so I know if I'm getting things right or wrong.

-Returning site users
+### Returning site users

-    I would like a game that feels like I'm using my brain a bit, but isn't too hard.
+    - I would like a game that feels like I'm using my brain a bit, but isn't too hard.
-    I would like a game in which I can see myself improving as I play more.
+    - I would like a game in which I can see myself improving as I play more.
-    I would like there to be new questions every time I play.
+    - I would like there to be new questions every time I play.

-Site Owner
+### Site Owner

-    I would like people to want to use this game.
+    - I would like people to want to use this game.
-    I would like people to leave good reviews about this game.
+    - I would like people to leave good reviews about this game.
-    I would like this game to respond smoothly.
+    - I would like this game to respond smoothly.

-Features
+## Features
-Existing Features
+### Existing Features

-Navigation bar with links A main navigation menu.

-A structured Layout TBC

-Logo links to homepage Every logo (title) that you see can be clicked on and will return you to the homepage.

-Social links There are links to Facebook, Instagram, Twitter and page in the footer of every page, to encourage people to share their love of the game.

-Timer There is a timer to let the user alter the difficulty of the game by setting themself a time limit in which to complete the game.

-Scoreboard The scoreboard records the fastest time in which you have completed the game.

-Favicon Just a little extra to make the website feel more professional.

-Customised 404 page To help customers feel valued even if something goes wrong on the website.
+    - Collapsable navigation bar with links.
+    - Structured layout.
+    - Every logo links to homepage.
+    - Social links in footer.
+    - Choice of levels, via buttons that set appropriate timers.
+    - Positive and negative score boards to monitor your progress as you go.
+    - Reset button at base of page.
+    - Favicon.
+    - Customised 404 page.

-Future Additions
+### Future Additions

-A Leader Board A scoreboard recording the best ever scores by other people, so you can try to beat it.
+    - A scoreboard recording the best ever scores by other people, so you can try to beat it.

-Advanced game options A larger board A larger board in which the user has to complete a longer line.
+    - An addition page.
+    - A subtraction page.
+    - A division page.
+    - A mixed questions page.
+    - A page with a grid of questions where you have to try to get 4 in a line.

-More Complex Questions Users could chose to have questions that include negative numbers, larger numbers, decimal numbers, or even questions from different topics.
+    - A page with more complex questions users could chose to have questions that include negative numbers, larger numbers, decimal numbers, or even questions from different topics.

-Testing
+## Testing

 Please find details of testing on a separate page TESTING.md.

-Improvements Made After Initial Testing Phase
+### Improvements Made After Initial Testing Phase

 TBC

-Technologies Used
+## Technologies Used

-    HTML was used for the main site content.
-    CSS was used for the main site design and layout.
-    [JavaScript] (https://en.wikipedia.org/wiki/JavaScript) was used for the game interactivity.
-    Git was used for version control.
+    HTML was used for the main site content. [https://en.wikipedia.org/wiki/HTML] CSS was used for the main site design and layout. [https://en.wikipedia.org/wiki/CSS] JavaScript was used for the game interactivity. [https://en.wikipedia.org/wiki/JavaScript] Git was used for version control. []
     GitHub was used for version control.
     GitHub Pages was used to host the deployed front-end site.
     Bootstrap was used as a framework for modern responsiveness and pre-built components.